masaun/ZK-travel-history-management-system/README.md

   - 2/ When an international traveler would arrived at an airport in abroad and come to the checkpoint of the border control, the international traveler would submit the `travel history ZK proof`, which was generated when the step 1/, to the `TravelHistoryManager` contract (`TravelHistoryManager.sol`) - instead of submitting their passport to the border protection officer.

-  - 3/ The border protection officer can validate whether or not the travel history of the international traveler has no problem `without seeing` all date from the passport.
-Also, the international traveler can efficiently be approved `without revealing` all date by submitting the passport.
+  - 3/ The border protection officer can validate whether or not the travel history of the international traveler has no problem `without seeing` all data from the passport.
+Also, the international traveler can efficiently be approved `without revealing` all data by submitting the passport.

 <br>